cs481-ekh/s23-totalled/README.md

 ## Deployment

+### Building and Deploying

-In order to deploy the program to the end users you will need to follow the steps for building a jar in the build section of this guide.
-Then you will be able to take the JAR file that is produced and share it with any users.
-The users will then be able to run the JAR like any other program from their Desktop or Downloads folder.
+In order to deploy the program to the end users you will need to follow the steps:

+1. Go to the GitHub Actions tab.
+2. Navigate to the Deploy action on the left hand side of the page.
+3. Click the "Run workflow" button.
+4. Select the branch you want to deploy from the drop down menu.
+(It's okay to select the default settings when running the workflow.)
+5. Click the "Run workflow" button when the settings are correct.
+6. Wait for the workflow to complete.
+7. Select the deploy that you would like to publish, most likely the one with the most recent timestamp.
+8. Send the link for the deploy to the Dr. Henderson.
+He will upload the deploy to the CS481 website.